The reality of working from home is the new normal for a lot of workers in the US and around the world.

 - Whether you’re managing or in a team it’s important to get 1:1 time with your colleagues, peers, Mastermind members, and employees in order to give updates on day-to-day operations.

-All in all, Professor Bloom found that data suggests that working from home is the new reality in the gig economy.
+All in all, Professor Bloom found that data suggests that the reality of working from home is the new reality in the gig economy.